Sándor Nemes: Coaching career

-In 1930 Nemes moved to the Kingdom of Yugoslavia where he became a coach of one of the strongest clubs in the country BSK Belgrade and soon he makes his first major coaching success by winning the 1930–31 Yugoslav Championship.
-Seems that he returned to Austria in 1931 and worked one season as coach with a Second league Jewish club named Hasmonea, however the club ended up relegated due to the reduction in number of clubs for the next season and Nemes returned to BSK.
+Seems that he returned to Austria in 1931 and worked one season as coach with a Second league Jewish club named Hasmonea, however the club ended up relegated due to the reduction in number of clubs for the next season and Nemes moved to Yugoslavia.

-After coming back to Belgrade in 1932, he will further win the Championship in 1933 and 1935 before having a year coaching experience with Hapoel Hatzair in Palestina, with Austrian Josef Uridil replacing him for that year at BSK.
-In 1936 however he returned to Belgrade where he will win another championship in 1939.
+After coming to BSK in 1933, he won the Championship in 1933 and 1935 before having a year coaching experience with Hapoel Hatzair in Palestina, with Austrian Josef Uridil replacing him for that year at BSK.
+In 1936 however he returned to Belgrade.
 In June 1938 he graduated in a six-months coaching course organised by the Yugoslav Football Association.
-Afterwards, he had a brief spell coaching Turkish Galatasaray before returning to Israel in 1950 to coach Hapoel Tel Aviv.
+He took charge of Bata Borovo coming from SK Jugoslavia, in July 1938, replacing Bilek.
+Afterwards, he had a brief spell coaching Turkish Fenerbahçe before returning to Borovo.

 Name

 His real name is Sándor Nemes, although for unknown reasons he begin to be known by the mid-1920s as Alexander Neufeld.
-Also, a number of Serbian sources name him in a third variant, as Antal Nemes.
+Also, a number of Serbian sources name him in a third variant, as Aleksandar Nemeš.
 A match report from IFFHS refers to him as Alex Nemesch.

 It also seems that some sources confused him with another Hungarian born footballer, Ferry Neufeld, who was initially named Ferenc Nemes, thus appearing Alexander Nemes as having played 2 matches and scoring one goal for the Palestine national team, when in fact it was Ferry Neufeld who played for Palestine in those matches.

-He is also sometimes confused with another Hungarian coach, Károly Nemes, also known as Karlo/Carl or Dragutin Nemes, and it is sometimes wrongly attributed to Sándor as being the coach of SK Bata Borovo in the late 1930s and early 1940s, although it is uncertain who of the two coached the club in 1945 after the war interval.
+He is also sometimes confused with another Hungarian coach, Károly Nemes, also known as Karlo or Dragutin Nemeš.

-A coach known as G. Nemetz has coached Fenerbahçe S.K. between 1939 and 1940 although there is still no confirmation if it was Sandor Nemes.
+A coach known as G. Nemetz has coached Fenerbahçe between 1939 and 1940 although there is still no confirmation if it was Sandor Nemes.